sillydan1/blog/README.md

-# blog stuff
+# gtz blog
-Just some blog idk.
+An opinionated blog.
+I write posts about technology and other interests that I have.